MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 ## How do I upgrade my organization?

-This section describes the procedure for Microsoft Teams Free (classic) users to upgrade to higher subscriptions such as Microsoft Teams Essentials, Microsoft 365 Business (Basic/Standard).
+This section describes the procedure for Microsoft Teams Free (classic) users to upgrade to higher subscriptions such as Microsoft Teams Essentials, Microsoft 365 Business subscriptions.

 This section is classified into: